 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
 We support pupils to develop their self-knowledge, self-esteem and self-confidence.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our e-safety and PSHE lessons.
 We implement a strong anti-bullying culture and pride ourselves on being a UNICEF Rights Respecting school with a Silver award.

 At the heart of our whole school ethos is a commitment to our Christian values.
 Our Values are taught through assemblies and PSHE sessions and form a key part of our daily dialogue across school.
-Respect is promoted across the Trust and it is deeply embedded in all that we do at the school.
+Respect is promoted across the schools and it is deeply embedded in all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 The core value of Respect underpins our work every day both in and out of the classroom.
 In addition to these activities our children are given regular opportunities to learn within their community and beyond, each time an emphasis is placed on respecting those with whom they come into contact and their surroundings.
-A very wide range of extra-curricular clubs are offered at The Harrowby/National Academy Trust both at lunchtime and after the school day.
+A very wide range of extra-curricular clubs are offered at The Harrowby/National Schools both at lunchtime and after the school day.
 These clubs provide another opportunity for mutual respect to be secured in the attitudes of our pupils, both amongst those participating from their own setting, and any visiting staff or teams.

 Tolerance of Those With Different Faiths And Beliefs